ChiaHanTu/my-library/C#/C Sharp Beginning.md

 ### Procedural Programming

 > A programming paradigm based on procedure calls.
-Break down code into a number of
+Break down code into a number of methods or functions each responsible for one thing.